 Our experience and expertise put your child in good hands

 Pulmonary hypertension is a rare condition.
-But at UW Health, our providers regularly work with kids who have the disease.
+But UW Health Kids providers regularly work with kids who have the disease.
 They include specialists in pulmonology and sleep medicine, neonatology and cardiovascular medicine.
 They make sure your child always receives the highest level of care.

 Serving you through American Family Children’s Hospital

-Our Pediatric Pulmonary Hypertension Clinic is at American Family Children’s Hospital in Madison, Wis.
+Our UW Health Kids Pulmonary Hypertension Clinic is at American Family Children’s Hospital in Madison, Wis.

 Patient and support services

 The Pulmonary Hypertension Association provides resources and information about living with pulmonary hypertension.
-These resources may help you when caring for a child with the disease and children themselves as they get older.
+These resources can help you when caring for a child with the disease, and children themselves as they get older.